Deltares/imod-qgis/README.md

 * Cross-section visualization

 ## Installation instructions
-We currently have not spent time on creating an installer, so a couple of
+We currently have not spent time yet on creating an installer, so a couple of steps are required to get a working iMOD plugin in QGIS.

 ### 1. Installing QGIS
 You can download the standalone QGIS setup